KenKundert/quantiphy/doc/user.rst

 Notice that the return value of *UnitConversion* was not used.
 It is enough to simply create the *UnitConversion* for it to be available to *Quantity*.
-So, it is normal to not capture the return value.
+So, it is normal to not capture the return value of *UnitConversion*.
 However, there are two things you can do with the return value.
 First you can convert it to a string to get a description of the relationship.
 This is largely used as a sanity check:

 .. code-block:: python